ivnxyz/senior-test/README.md

 - 🗄️ **PostgreSQL @ Supabase** for a managed, production-ready database
 - 🔄 **Prisma** for elegant data modeling and migrations
 - 🔌 **tRPC** with **react-query** to auto-generate type-safe hooks, handle caching, and manage request states

+### Testing Highlights

+- 🧪 **Vitest** for comprehensive unit testing with database isolation
+- 📊 **Complete API coverage** with tests for all CRUD operations, business logic, and error scenarios
+- 🔒 **Separate test database** to ensure development data integrity

 ---